 - 2.9.12.1.
 If an appeal hearing is requested, the process for selecting appeal panel members and conducting the appeal hearing will generally follow the procedures in sections 2.2 to 2.6. - 2.9.12.2.
-Upon completion of the appeal hearing, the appeal panel has five business days to deliver its decision and rationale to either uphold or alter the original decision, and, if appropriate, its decision and rationale for remedies and sanctions, to the Title IX Officer.

-2.10.
-Final Decision: Notifications and Monitoring

-- 2.10.1.If no appeals are submitted by a complainant or respondent within five business days of receipt of the hearing panel decision, the process ends, and the hearing panel's decision is final.
+Upon completion of the appeal hearing, the appeal panel has five business days to deliver its decision and rationale to either uphold or alter the original decision, and, if appropriate, its decision and rationale for remedies and sanctions, to the Title IX Officer. - 2.10.
+Final Decision: Notifications and Monitoring - 2.10.1.If no appeals are submitted by a complainant or respondent within five business days of receipt of the hearing panel decision, the process ends, and the hearing panel's decision is final.
 The decision becomes final the next calendar day after the appeal deadline.
-Within one business day after the decision becomes final, the Title IX Officer simultaneously notifies the complainant(s), respondent(s), and advisors of choice that the decision is final. - 2.10.2.
+Within one business day after the decision becomes final, the Title IX Officer simultaneously notifies the complainant(s), respondent(s), and advisors of choice that the decision is final.
+Respondents who are classified employees may appeal the university's final decision through the Department of Human Resources Management for Virginia. - 2.10.2.
 Within one business day of the decision becoming final, the Title IX Officer notifies the Title IX Office and the respondent's supervisor and vice president of the final decision and any remedies or sanctions in accordance with applicable disclosure laws. - 2.10.3.In cases that are appealed, the decision of the appeal panel is final once the appeal decision has been reported by the appeal panel to the Title IX Officer.
 No additional appeals will be accepted. - 2.10.3.1.
 Once the final decision of the appeal panel is reached, the Title IX Officer will, within two business days of receipt, simultaneously notify the complainant(s), respondent(s) and advisors of choice of the final decision.
 Additional notifications will be made according to Section 2.10.2.